Raspberriez/Raspberriez/README.md

 - Add all the SD models I wanna try (Naiad)
 - Rewrite the app to fix codesign issues (Naiad)
 - Test ElleKit on sideloaded
-- Add ability to remove hooks
+- Add orig for batched hooks
+- Add GroupableFunc